davidsdearaujo/flutter_atom_poc/README.md

 # [POC] Flutter + Atomic State Management

 It's a proof of concept (POC) of Atomic State Management on Flutter.

+## Why Atom?
+After a long discussion on the Flutter Brazilian community (Flutterando), we noticed the biggest difficulty in State Management on Flutter is state delivery related, not reactivity.

-The idea of trying to implement this state management pattern is to improve the delivery system of the reactive state using.
+So the idea of trying to implement this state management pattern is to improve the delivery system of the reactive state.